M.S. University of Padua, Italy, 1984 (Dr. Geology, Summa Cum Laude)

 Ph.D.
-(Dr. Sc.
-Nat. with Distinction) in Geology, ETH Swiss Federal Institute of Technology, 1990
+ETH Swiss Federal Institute of Technology, Geology, 1990 (Dr. Sc.
+Nat. with Distinction)

 My research interests lie in Earth Systems Science education, data management, geoarcheology, the evolution of marine plankton, stable isotope geochemistry, geochronology, biostratigraphy and carbonate sedimentology.
 My Earth Systems Science education research focuses on learning and on the application of modern multimedia technology to enhance learning in large introductory classes.
 My primary goal is to investigate better means by which to educate students to become familiar with science and its fundamental role in our society.
 I have worked on the implementation and development of virtual reality and web-based learning activities with funding from the National Science Foundation.

 I have applied my interest in computers, logic and organization to the design of relational databases for the storage, retrieval and correlation of large amount of data.
 The two main databases that I worked on are Neptune and NORGES.
 Between 2003 and 2008 I served as the Executive Director of the multi-institutional research project CHRONOS, funded by the National Science Foundation.

 I have worked in the Alps, Himalayas, Philippines, and with deep-sea cores from most oceans.
 I am interested in how environmental changes have affected the evolution of organisms and in the interaction of humans with the environment in past and present times.
 I have worked on the reconstruction of climate patterns in the Mediterranean at the time when humans first adopted sedentary farming practices (around 11,000 years ago).
 My collaborators for this project are Dr. Ofer Bar-Yosef (Harvard University and Dr. William B.F.
 Ryan (Columbia University).